sjdv1982/seamless/seamless-towards-02.md

     They must be "hyper-clean": evaluation cells and cache cells are now also taken into account If they are hyper-clean, their kernel is substituted with the kernel from the current context (which is performing the computation)
     Else, they are dirty.
 - Reactors that are clean receive a special mark, because whenever they receive an update, the "start" code must be executed, not the "update" code.
+UPDATE: this is not true, it will be the "update" code.
 - Dirty workers are marked with their last previous output and the hashes of their last previous inputs.
 This gives still a chance for a caching hit if the hashes match.
   These marks persist for the next low-level caching Otherwise, the marks are deleted whenever all inputs have been defined.

-NOTE: The only thing you can't have, with this kind of caching, is constructing a worker, then constructing a sub-macro that depends on the worker's output, and expect elements of that sub-macro to be cached also.
-Sub-macros will execute immediately when they have their inputs, but all workers will be halted.
- You may call equilibrate() to (temporarily) lift the halting, this may solve the issue.
-(TODO: fine-grained .equilibrate())
+NOTE: Caching takes place at the time that the outermost macro has been completed.
+To make this work, it is imperative that at that time, all sub-macros have been completed, as well.
+This is fixed by the fact that macros execute synchronously, as soon as their inputs are present.
+There are two cases that cannot be fixed in this manner:
+- Macros with an exported inputpin whose input goes above the outermost macro that is being re-run.
+  Future solution: right before cache evaluarion, look at all macro inputpins, and (pre-)set their value if their input is external.
+- Macros that depend on worker output.
+  Future solution: allow the worker to be marked, and do a special equilibrate() using these workers right before cache evaluation.

 ******************************************
 # Towards seamless 0.2